 Q: When was the first Intervention?

 A: The first Intervention was held in 2010.
-2012 is our third year and we will be a yearly for the foreseeable future.
+2015 is our sixth year and we will be a yearly for the foreseeable future.

-A: Most of the Panels at Intervention 2012 will be comprised of Guests of the con.
+A: Most of the Panels at Intervention 6 will be comprised of Guest Speakers.
 A “Panelist” then is the term used for a non-Guest person on a panel.
 Depending on the number of Panels they are scheduled for (and successfully appear on during the event), Panelists can ask for reimbursement for their original registration costs to the event on the following scale: 1 panel: $10, 2 panels: $20, 3 or more panels: Full original cost reimbursement (note: reimbursements will never exceed the original costs paid to attend the event).
-Reimbursements will be provided after the end of the event.
+Reimbursements will be provided after the end of the event upon request.

 Please note though that “Fan Panels” (i.e. panels discussing things from a fan perspective, or non-professional level discussions) are not considered to be part of the above reimbursement system, and members of these types of panels do not qualify for reimbursement.
 In all cases if in doubt please contact Intervention in advance to confirm your eligibility for reimbursement.